Bala320/Bala320/README.md

-### Hi there 👋
+### Hi there👋 It's Bala here!!

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Java, leetcode, and also Hackerrank
+-    Started working on comepetetive coding as well
-- 🌱 I’m currently learning Java and python
+- 🌱 learning Android application development
-- 👯 I’m looking to collaborate on evertything
 - 🤔 I’m looking for help with from you
 - 💬 Ask me about anything
 - 📫 How to reach me: facebook